On Triangular Forms for x-Flat Control-Affine Systems With Two Inputs

 \appendices

 Proof of Theorem~\ref{thm:trian_forms_1_2}: We demonstrate that a system (\ref{eq4:triang_form_2}) can be transformed into the GTF by reordering the states and applying invertible state transformations.
-First, we reorder the states of (\ref{eq4:triang_form_2}) as follows:
+First, we reorder the equations of subsystem $\Sigma_1$ and those of the left-hand side integrator chain of $\Sigma_3$: